Umairimax/csv-data-cleaner/README.md

 # CSV Data Cleaner

-A simple Streamlit web application for uploading, exploring, and cleaning CSV datasets.
+A simple web application for uploading, exploring, and cleaning CSV datasets.
 It provides basic data profiling and automated cleaning features with an option to download the cleaned file.

 ---